 With full support and training, you can experience the fun, friendship and adventure of Scouting for yourself, all on a flexible basis.
-You do not need any previous Scout experience and we welcome everyone, both male and female and with no upper age limit.
+You do not need any previous Scouting experience and we welcome everyone, both male and female and with no upper age limit.
 You do not even have to camp if you do not want to!
 So, if you would like to have fun and make friends, earn professional qualifications and make a real difference to the lives of young people please read on.

 Join the Scouting Adventure in Staplehurst